eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 We begin as always, by creating a _WaitSet_ with the default capacity and by attaching the `shutdownTrigger` to it.
-In this case we do not set an event id when calling `attachEvent` which means the default event id  `EventInfo::INVALID_ID` is set.
+In this case we do not set an event id when calling `attachEvent` which means the default event id  `NotificationInfo::INVALID_ID` is set.

 ```cpp
 iox::popo::WaitSet<> waitset;